-The Surgical Technology Program complies with Coastal Alabama Policies 10.09 and 05.06.
+The Surgical Technology Program complies with Coastal Alabama Student Code of Conduct Policy.
 Students are advised to use social media cautiously and to avoid disclosing any information that could be considered confidential client information.
 Any disclosure, intentional or unintentional, of information that could lead to the identification of a client will result in appropriate disciplinary actions.
 Removal of an individual's name, face, or image is not sufficient to protect identity or confidential information.
 The use of privacy settings that are available on many social networking sites does not guarantee that information will not appear in public and is not deemed sufficient.